 House Church Partners

-Do you have an interest in starting your own house church or simple church gathering?
+Do you have an interest in starting your own house church or small group gathering?
 Want to ask a question or learn more about how we can help you launch your own simple church ministry?

 Please contact Steve Durkac for any additional information or question that you may have about house church ministry or partnership with CrossHope Chapel.
 You may also be interested in Pastor Steve’s blog posts in the category of Simpler Church.